6th Grade Curriculum

 This course assists students in becoming lifelong learners who grow in their understanding of the world.
 The nature of science includes these concepts: scientific explanations are based on logical thinking; are subject to rules of evidence; are consistent with observational, inferential, and experimental evidence; are open to rational critique; and are subject to refinement and change with the addition of new scientific evidence.
 Through the sixth grade science course, students will develop a deeper understanding of science and the scientific process through several topics including: Matter and Its interactions, Motion and Stability, Energy, Waves and Their Applications, Ecosystems, Earth’s Place in the Universe, Earth’s Systems, Earth and Human Activity, and Engineering Design.

 The best way to learn science is by actively participating in science.
 Student will become more fluent in science through reading, writing and speaking.
 They will also enhance their knowledge and understanding through a variety of field experiences designed guide students to make observations, ask questions, test solutions give feedback, and make modifications.

 In English 6, students will begin to experience more sophisticated pieces of literature for study and analysis.
 Students will complete units of study in which they will be reading both informational and literary texts.
 This course will also guide students to acquire and use new vocabulary.
 Students will also complete units of study to improve writing skill which will include working on grammar and development of more complex sentences.
 These skills will be utilized as students begin to produce larger pieces of writing such as narratives, argumentative pieces, informational pieces, and both formal and informal responses to literature.
 Students will also participate in the Accelerated Reader program to continue to enhance their reading and comprehension skills.

-Student will work in both whole and small group settings as well as individually to examine literary works and to create their own pieces.
-Various projects and activities will be used throughout the course to provide opportunities for all students to gain a deeper understanding and enjoy of reading and writing.
+The student will work in both whole and small group settings as well as individually to examine literary works and to create their own pieces.
+Various projects and activities will be used throughout the course to provide opportunities for all students to gain a deeper understanding and enjoyment of reading and writing.

 Introduction to Music 6